XtremeOwnage/Web/docs/blog/posts/Technology/2023-01/r720xd-death.md

 ## Next Steps

-A replacement PSU can cost around 100$ a piece, even on eBay.
-A replacement mainboard, could potentially be in the same ballpark.
+~~A replacement PSU can cost around 100$ a piece, even on eBay.~~ A replacement mainboard, could potentially be in the same ballpark.

+*Edit- I ended up finding a replacement PSU for 20$ shipped.
+If, the PSU fixes the server, at least I will have backup hardware if this ever happens again....*

 So- Instead of potentially wasting a few hundred bucks attempting to guess to which component is having issues-